osbuild/image-builder-frontend/README.md

 3. Navigate to the 'Certificates' tab.

-4. Drag the certification file (usually located at /image-builder-frontend/node_modules/.cache/webpack-dev-server/server.pem) to the certification list.
+4. Drag the certification file (located at /image-builder-frontend/node_modules/.cache/webpack-dev-server/server.pem) to the certification list.

 5. Double-click on the added certificate (localhost certificate) to open the localhost window.